The Journey to Everest

 Between now and then, my life will be less about big, dramatic summit photos and more about the unsexy work that makes those summits possible:

-• Training: Four days a week of long, steady cardio (hello, stairwell at work), two strength sessions, and one very cherished rest day.
+Training: Long, steady cardio (hello, stairwell at work), strength sessions, active recovery sessions, weighted endurance climbing, and one very cherished rest day.

-• Gear building: Slowly investing in technical gear like boots, crampons, and a climbing pack while trying not to break my budget.
+Gear building: Slowly investing in technical gear like boots, crampons, carabiners, sleeping bag, etc. while trying not to break my budget.
+Sale alerts galore!

 Okay But… When Everest?